ankitjaininfo/awesome-managers/README.md

 # awesome-managers

-I find that there are very few engineers who want to grow into technical _Software Engineering Manager_.
-Instead they prefer to be a Tech Lead or an Architect.
-People think that management is difficult.
-Why?
-Because, this role is not about __just__ the Tech.
-It is easier to fight with technology, but difficult to get people together and trust you!
-That's the challenge!
-Are you in for it?
+There aren't many engineers who aspire to grow into technical **Software Engineering Managers**.
+Instead, most seem to lean toward roles like Tech Lead or Architect.
+Why is that?
+Well, people often think management is tough.
+And they’re right.
+This role goes beyond just being good with technology. **It’s easier to tackle technical challenges, but getting people to work together and trust you?** That’s where it gets tricky.
+The real question is: are you up for it?

-Being an _Engineering Manager or Leader_ requires to have diverse skill sets and wear multiple hats to be effective.
-For sure, these skills are rare to find in one person, but we can learn and improve.
-A great engineering manager/leader should be a constant learner, challenging his/her (past) preception, being aware of the tech-stack, first user of the product, a decision maker, mentoring people and should work towards _Success For All_!
+Being an Engineering Manager or Leader requires a unique mix of skills, and you **have to wear a lot of hats to be truly effective**.
+Sure, finding all of these skills in one person is rare, but the good news is—you can always learn and grow.
+A great engineering manager should always be a learner, someone who’s constantly challenging their past perceptions, staying aware of the tech landscape, being the first user of the product, making decisions, mentoring others, and driving success for everyone involved.

-Instead of reading some multi-page books, I prefer to read real experiences of people and their advices.
-These are typically available as journal articles or blogs.
-This gives me diverse prespective on how others are doing thier job, and what should I improve on.
-Here is a curated list of articles and advices that I found helpful, and shall help you becoming an _awesome software engineering leader_!
+Instead of diving into lengthy books, **I prefer to learn from real experiences** and advice shared by others.
+These nuggets of wisdom are often found in journal articles or blog posts, which give me a broader perspective on how others are navigating their roles and what I can do to improve.
+Below, I’ve curated a list of articles and advice that have helped me on my journey to becoming a better software engineering leader—and I hope they’ll help you too!

-_Note: There exists many other reading lists in the wild.
-This page lists articles that I have read and recommend to my fellows._
+_Note: There are plenty of reading lists out there, but this one is my personal recommendation based on what I’ve read and found useful._

 ### I become Software Engineering Manager so...
 * [Don’t Even Think About Taking That Manager Job If You Can’t Do This](https://www.girlboss.com/work/first-time-manager-checklist)